 The Distances Between Us is a visual investigation of cemetery markers used to describe the anonymous deceased.

-A text-picture in the center of the book elucidates the artist’s experience designing a loved one's headstone, binding these two sets of photographs together.
-Collectively, the images explore photography’s inherent relationship to memory and loss.
-They recall nineteenth century post-mortem photographs, eulogic portraits of loved ones displayed on mantels, and the desperation we feel to immortalize the lost.
-The suggestion of the slippage between memory and reality is palpable; the identifying information on these markers bears witness to the disintegration that occurs with the transmission of time.
-Like the printed photograph that has a lifespan of just two hundred years, these memories and markers will also slowly disappear until nothing else remains.
+A text-picture in the center of the book functions as the artist’s winter garden photograph, binding these two sets of photographs together.
+Collectively, the images explore photography’s inherent relationship to memory and loss, recalling nineteenth century post-mortem photographs, eulogic portraits of loved ones displayed on mantels, and the desperation we feel to immortalize the lost.

 This is Sarah Pollman’s first monograph.
-It is due out in late 2016/early 2017 by Trema Förlag (Stockholm, Sweden).
-Pre-order information is forthcoming.
+It is published by Trema Förlag (Stockholm, Sweden).
+Order information is forthcoming.